EASS-HIT-PART-A-2024-CLASS-VI/Cinema_Managment_Liat/README.md

-Welcome To Cinema Management System!
+# Welcome To Cinema Management System!

 ## Overview
-The Cinema Management System is a comprehensive solution for managing and controlling data related to cinemas.
+The **Cinema Management System** is a comprehensive solution for managing and controlling data related to cinemas.
 Designed with scalability and user-friendliness in mind, this application allows administrators to efficiently manage movies, employees, and branches.

-The backend, powered by FastAPI, ensures robust and secure API services.
-The frontend, built with Streamlit, provides a clean and intuitive user interface for interacting with the system.
-Data is stored in a PostgreSQL database, and the project is containerized using Docker, ensuring seamless deployment and compatibility across environments.
+The backend, powered by **FastAPI**, ensures robust and secure API services.
+The frontend, built with **Streamlit**, provides a clean and intuitive user interface for interacting with the system.
+Data is stored in a **PostgreSQL database**, and the project is containerized using **Docker**, ensuring seamless deployment and compatibility across environments.

+---

 ## Technologies Used
-- Backend: Python 3.8, FastAPI (running on WSL).
+- **Backend**: Python 3.8, FastAPI (running on WSL).
-- Frontend: Streamlit (running on WSL).
+- **Frontend**: Streamlit (running on WSL).
-- Database: PostgreSQL.
+- **Database**: PostgreSQL.
-- Containerization: Docker and Docker Compose.
+- **Containerization**: Docker and Docker Compose.

+---

 ## Project Features
 ### Backend
-- CRUD Operations:
+- **CRUD Operations**:
   - Manage movies, employees, and branches.
-- Login Functionality:
+- **Login Functionality**:
   - Managers can log in using their name as a username.

 ### Frontend
 - User-friendly interface built with Streamlit for:
-  - Viewing and managing movies, employees, and branches
+  - Viewing and managing movies, employees, and branches.
-  - Adding movies, employees and branches.
+  - Adding movies, employees, and branches.
   - Login for managers to access controlled functionalities.

+---

-## Project Structure
+## Project Structure and Endpoints
 ```plaintext
 app/
 ├── backend/